sbn-psi/data-tools/pds4/xed/README.md

 ## Caveats

-The xml output isn't well formatted.
-You'll want to run it back through a formatter such as tidy or xmllint.
+The xml output will be automatically pretty-printed on output.
+This will generally look OK, but it may not look exactly the same as the input file.
+This is still probably better than the previous output, which was not formatted at all.